Wi1eECoyote/ChatGPT_DiscordBot/README.md

-This program is designed to pair ChatGPT with Discord.
+This program is designed to be a simple, lightweight, and easy to implement discord bot.

 Required libraries are
     - discord
     -openai

+The slash command is located in main.py on line 41.
+The program is set to use "/ask" by default to trigger the bot. "ask" can be replaced with whatever you like.

 Input your API keys in the config.py file.
 Do not share your api keys with anyone.